 The researchers pulled data from the Arizona Pathways to Life Success for University Students study, abbreviated as APLUS, which began to collect data from first-year University of Arizona students in 2008 and has continued to collect data throughout their adult lives.

 Researchers focused specifically on students who reported being in a committed relationship during their fourth year of college.

-Students were asked to report their perceptions of how often their parents and romantic partners engage in money management behaviors, which included but was not limited to tracking monthly expenses, spending money within budget, paying credit card balances, and saving for the future.
+Students were asked to report their perceptions of how often their parents and romantic partners engage in money management behaviors, including but not limited to tracking monthly expenses, spending money within budget, paying credit card balances, and saving for the future.

 They were then asked to report their own attitudes towards their parents’ and partners’ behaviors, while researchers also inquired how often they engaged in similar financial activities in the previous six months.

-When researchers uncovered that parents’ financial behaviors significantly influenced their children, it came as no surprise — especially in a time when young adults rely on the financial support and guidance from their parents.
+When researchers uncovered that parents’ financial behaviors significantly influenced their children, it came as no surprise — especially at a time when young adults rely on financial support and guidance from their parents.

 However, the fact that students’ romantic partners strongly influence their money management habits did come as a surprise.